 So although the bleed had stopped naturally, it still gave me a whole host of difficulties.

-As I’ve already mentioned I struggled to walk and had poor coordination, so that fits into Motor functions.
+As I’ve already mentioned I struggled to walk and had poor coordination, so that fits into symptoms of Motor dysfunctions.

 Then there was the fact that I constantly felt freezing (or as I kept complaining “Baltic!”)